Arya Samaj: Reconversion in Malabar

-In 1921, during a rebellion by the Muslim Moplah community of Malabar Indian newspapers reported that a number of Hindus were forcibly converted to Islam.
+In 1921, during a rebellion by the Muslim Moplah community of Malabar Indian newspapers reported that several Hindus were forcibly converted to Islam.
 The Arya Samaj extended its efforts to the region to reconvert these people back to Hinduism through Shuddhi ceremonies.

-Views of Orthodox Hindu on the Samaj
+Views of Sanatani Hindus on the Samaj

-The then Shankaracharya of Badrinath math in 1939 in a letter to the archbishop of Canterbury, called Arya Samajis Un-Hindu.
-He also criticized the Samaj efforts at converting Christians and Muslims.
+The then Shankaracharya of Badrinath Math in 1939 in a letter to the archbishop of Canterbury, called Arya Samajis un-Hindu.
+He also criticised the Samaj efforts at converting Christians and Muslims.

-Arya Samaj in Hyderabad state
+Arya Samaj in Hyderabad State

-A branch of Arya Samaj was established at Dharur in Beed district of Hyderabad state, the largest princely state during British colonial rule.
-Keshav Rao Koratkar was the president of the organization until 1932.
-During his tenure, the Samaj, established schools and libraries throughout the state.
-Although a social and religious organization, the Samaj activities assumed a great political role in resisting the government of the Nizam during 1930s.
+A branch of Arya Samaj was established at Dharur in Beed district of Hyderabad State, the largest princely state during British rule.
+Keshav Rao Koratkar was the president of the organisation until 1932.
+During his tenure, the Samaj established schools and libraries throughout the state.
+Although a social and religious organisation, the Samaj activities assumed a great political role in resisting the government of the Nizam during the 1930s.
 In 1938–1939, Arya Samaj teamed up with the Hindu Mahasabha to resist the Nizam government through Satyagraha.
 The Nizam government responded by raiding and desecrating Arya Samaj mandirs.
-The Samaj, in turn, criticized Islam and the Islamic rulers of the state.
-This widely increased the gulf between the Hindu and Muslim population of the state.
+The Samaj, in turn, criticised Islam and the Islamic rulers of the state.
+This widely increased the gulf between the Hindu and Muslim populations of the state.

 Language issue

 Arya Samaj promoted the use of Hindi in Punjab and discouraged the use of Punjabi.
 This was a serious point of difference between the Sikhs, represented by the Shiromani Akali Dal group and the Arya Samaj.
-The difference was marked during the period immediately following the independence of India and the time of the Punjabi Suba movement (demand for a Punjabi speaking state).
+The difference was marked during the period immediately following the independence of India and the time of the Punjabi Suba (demand for a Punjabi-speaking state).

 Humanitarian efforts

 Arya Samaj is a charitable organisation.
 For example, donations were made to victims of the 1905 Kangra earthquake.
-The samaj campaigned for women's right to vote, and for the protection of widows.
+The Samaj campaigned for women's right to vote and for the protection of widows.
+From 2 million in 1947, in 2011 there were an estimated 10 million Arya Samajis in the world, mostly found in India, running more than 1,000 colleges, 10,000 schools as well as thousands of charitable dispensaries and public libraries.

 Contemporary Arya Samaj

 Arya Samaj in India

-Arya Samaj schools and temples are found in almost all major cities and as well as in rural areas (especially in the North region) of India.
+Arya Samaj schools and temples are found in almost all major cities and as well as in rural areas of (especially North) India.
 Some are authorised to conduct weddings.
 The Samaj is associated with the Dayanand Anglo Vedic (DAV) schools which number over eight hundred.
 There are eight million followers of the Samaj in India.

-The former Indian prime minister Charan Singh, as a young man, was a member of Arya Samaj in Ghaziabad.

-A branch of Arya Samaj was established in 2015 in Angul district in the state of Odisha.